trhacknon/trhacknon.github.io/_posts/2020-4-15-Dynamic-Invoke.md

 * `MapModuleToMemoryAddress`: Manually maps a module that is already in memory (contained in a byte array), to a specific location in memory.
 * `OverloadModule`: Uses Module Overloading to map a module into memory backed by a decoy DLL on disk.
 Chooses a random decoy DLL that is not already loaded, is signed, and exists in `%WINDIR%\System32`.
 Threads that execute code in the module will appear to be executing code from a legitimate DLL.
 Can take either a byte array or the name of a file on disk.

-### Example - Finding Exports
+#### Example - Finding Exports

-The example below demonstrates several ways of finding and calling exports of a DLL.
+The example below demonstrates how to use these functions to find and call exports of a DLL.

 ```csharp